 More than 95 million Americans cast their ballots this week in the U.S. midterm elections.
 Voters weighed in on all 435 seats in the House of Representatives, 35 Senate races, 36 gubernatorial races, and campaigns for state and local offices all over the country.

 So what do the results tell us, and what does it mean for the future of digital assets?
 The Crypto Council brought together industry experts and Washington insiders to break down the headlines, identify major takeaways, and discuss what the industry can expect in the weeks and months ahead as the new Congress takes shape.
 Listen to the session.

 Hosts: Sen. Cory Gardner, Chief Strategist of Political Affairs; Brett Quick, Head of Government Affairs; Introduction by Sheila Warren, CEO.

 Guests: Justin Slaughter, Paradigm; Brendan Dunn, Akin Gump; Kara Calvert, Coinbase; Alex Sternhell, Sternhell Group; BJ Martino, Tarrance Group; Logan Dobson, Targeted Victory; Katherine Wu, Archetype.

-Takeaways from polling and public sentiment
+Takeaways from midterm polling and public sentiment on crypto

 Sheila Warren, Crypto Council: “We had a recent national survey, the Council did, which showed that one in seven voters own crypto with support across party lines, and 45% consider crypto a legit part of the economy, and a majority are looking for Congress to act.
 So there’s a push from the public for regulation…So we could see the 118th Congress known as the ‘Crypto Congress.’”